 It is better to say それはなにですか, あれはなにですか or これはなにですか, and so on.
 These are the Japanese versions of these phrases.
 It is a slightly informal expression.

-“それはなにですか” It is the better way to write the above expression.
+“それはなにですか” is the better way to write the above expression.

-I know this is quite complex, and so is the Japanese, but if focused and learned step by step, it has the easiest syllables.
+I know this is quite complex, as is the Japanese, but if focused and learned step by step, it has the easiest syllables.

 “Nani Desu ka” VS. “Nani Sore”- What’s the difference?

-So, it is clear that Nani Desu ka is a polite way to say the same thing that is said rudely as Nani Sore.
+So, it is clear that Nani Desu ka is a polite way to say the same thing rudely as Nani Sore.

 There’s nothing particularly interesting in the phrases other than “sore/kore,” which applies to “that/this” in the same English questions, “it” otherwise.